SREEKANTH257/DevOps-basic-flask-project/README.md

 # Acknowledgements
 I was inspired by the daily tasks and hands-on experiences I gained in my previous roles, where I worked extensively with Flask, Docker, Kubernetes, and AWS.
 These technologies were integral to my day-to-day responsibilities, and I used them to build and deploy scalable applications.
 By leveraging these tools, I was able to showcase my expertise in modern DevOps best practices and cloud-native development.
+**Note:** This project is still a work in progress, and I'm continually improving and adding new features as I refine my DevOps skills.
+Feel free to contribute, and any suggestions or feedback are always welcome!

 # Contributing
 Pull requests and contributions are welcome please open an issue to discuss changes or major features in advance.